austinzheng/austinzheng.github.io/_posts/2014-12-24-protocols-in-swift.md

 * The protocol is declared with the `protocol` keyword, and its name is `MyProtocol`
 * The first item the protocol defines is an `Int`-typed property named `someProperty`; this property must be readable and writable
 * The second item the protocol defines is a method that takes two `Int`s as arguments and returns a `String`
-* The protocol declares signatures for its property and method, but it doesn't define how they are implemented
+* The protocol declares interfaces for its property and method, but it doesn't define how they are implemented

 Now that we have a protocol, what can we do with it?
 It turns out that protocols exist so that *other types can conform to them*.
 A type can declare that it conforms to one or more protocols.
 When it does so, it is promising the compiler that it will provide implementations for all the methods and properties declared in those protocols.